 The people sub-corpus consists of 810 descriptions from 45 native or fluent speakers of English.
 Participants described photographs of men in 18 trials, each corresponding to a domain where there were one or two clearly marked target referents and six distractors (also men), placed in a 3 (row) \times 5 (column) grid.
-The use of these pictures was based on previous experimental work using the same set [19].
+The use of these pictures was based on previous experimental work using the same set (van der Sluis, 2005).

 In addition to their location (on which more below), all targets could be distinguished via the three attributes shown in Table 1.
 Thus, the targets differed from their distractors in whether they had a beard (HASBEARD), wore glasses (HASGLASSES) and/or were young or old (AGE).
 The corpus is semantically balanced, in that for each possible combination of the attributes, there was an equal number of domains in which an identifying description of the target(s) required the use of those attributes (modulo other possibilities).
 We refer to this as the minimal description (MD) of the target set.
-However, results of earlier studies with the same set of photographed persons indicated that speakers use other attributes to identify the photographed people as well (e.g., whether the person wears a tie, a suit or has a certain hairstyle or colour).
+However, results of earlier studies with the same set of photographed persons indicated that speakers use other attributes to identify the photographed people as well (e.g, whether the person wears a tie, a suit or has a certain hairstyle or colour).
 These too were included in the corpus annotation, for a total of 9 attributes per photograph.
 By contrast, objects in the furniture sub-corpus were invariably described using at most four attributes.

-The present study focusses on the subset of the corpus descriptions which do not contain locative expressions $(N = 342 \text{ from } 19 \text{ authors})^1$.
-For comparison, we use the subset of the household/furniture sub-corpus which also does not contain locatives (N = 444 descriptions from 27 authors).
+The present study will focus on the subset of the corpus descriptions which do not contain locative expressions (N = 342 from 19 authors)2.
+For comparison purposes, we use the subset of the house-hold/furniture sub-corpus which also does not contain locatives (N = 444 descriptions from 27 authors).
 Comparing the furniture and people descriptions, the variation amongst the people descriptions is expected to be higher and the annotation of the people descriptions is expected to be more difficult.